amir-hossein-shahgholi/NLP_course_projects/README.md

 - Amir Hossein Shahgholi – Initial work and maintenance.
 - Contributors of libraries and tools used in the projects.
 - Course instructors and peers for guidance and feedback.

----

-Feel free to customize the README as per the specific details and additional sections as required for a better understanding of the projects and their setup.